‘Resistance’ unites Democrats as disdain for Trump bridges divides

 But instead of a traditional “keynote” speaker, Democrats instead assembled a coalition of 17 up-and-coming leaders to deliver a collective keynote address.

 The speakers included Ms. Abrams, the voting rights activist and 2018 Democratic gubernatorial nominee in Georgia, as well as Democratic Reps.
-Conor Lamb of Pennsylvania and Collin Allred of Texas, both millennials who represent reddish districts in the House.
+Conor Lamb of Pennsylvania and Colin Allred of Texas, both millennials who represent reddish districts in the House.

 Part of a video spliced comments from the various speakers to paint a picture of a country facing monumental economic and health crises as a result of Mr. Trump’s failures.